 IMPORTANT: When fastening the thermostat to the heat sink, hand-tighten the thermostat to avoid damaging the porcelain thermostat body.

 Transistor Modules and Snubbers

-Transistor Modules and snubbers are located on the heat sink, behind the Base Driver Mounting Plate.
+Transistor Modules and snubbers are located on the heat sink, behind the Base Driver Mounting Plate and behind the Main Bus Bar assembly.